A Constant-Factor Approximation Algorithm for the Asymmetric Traveling Salesman Problem: Introduction

 \subsection{Brief overview of approach and outline of paper}

 It will be convenient to define ATSP in terms of its \emph{graphic formulation}: \begin{definition} The input for ATSP is a pair $(G,w)$, where $G$ is a strongly connected directed graph (digraph) and $w$ is a nonnegative weight function defined on the edges.
-The objective is to find a closed walk of minimum weight that visits every vertex at least once. \end{definition} Without loss of generality, one could assume that $G$ is a complete digraph.
+The objective is to find a closed walk of minimum weight that visits every vertex at least once. \end{definition} Another standard definition of ATSP asks for a minimum-weight Hamiltonian cycle, that is, a closed walk that visits every vertex exactly once.
+If the weight function satisifies the triangle inequality, these two forms are equivalent: a tour that visits every vertex at least once can be shortcut to a tour visiting every vertex exactly once, without increasing the weight of the tour.
+Throughout the paper, we use the graphic formulation as in Definition~\ref{def:ATSP}.

+Without loss of generality, one could assume that $G$ is a complete digraph.
 However, for our reductions, it will be important that $G$ may not be complete.
 We also remark that a closed walk that visits every vertex at least once is equivalent to an Eulerian multiset of edges that connects the graph.
 (An edge set of a digraph is Eulerian if the in-degree of each vertex equals its out-degree.)

 The first main step of our argument is introducing the problem \emph{\EPC{}} in \cref{sec:LCdef}.
-The main technical contribution of \cref{part:epc} is a reduction which shows that if one can solve \EPC{} on some class of graphs, then one can obtain a constant-factor approximation for ATSP on that class of graphs (cf.~\cref{thm:LocalToGlobal}).
+The main technical contribution of Part~I is a reduction which shows that if one can solve \EPC{} on some class of graphs, then one can obtain a constant-factor approximation for ATSP on that class of graphs (cf.~\cref{thm:LocalToGlobal}).
 In \cite{Svensson15}, a constant-factor approximation algorithm was obtained for ATSP on node-weighted graphs by solving \EPC{} (more precisely, the earlier variant Local-Connectivity ATSP) for this class.
 Subsequently, \cite{SvenssonTV16} solved Local-Connectivity ATSP for graphs with two different edge-weights.
 This required a rather difficult technical argument, and it appears to be very challenging to solve \EPC{} directly on general graphs.